YizzaJ/discord-bot-front/README.md

-# News Bot for Discord TFG: discord-bot-backend
+# News Bot for Discord TFG: discord-bot-front

 This respository contains the frontend code using Angular for my TFG.